geertjanw/ojet-training/README.md

 # Oracle JET Training Materials

+The purpose of this script is to put together a CRUD scenario in an Oracle JET application.
+You'll start by setting up a fake REST server, next you'll set up an Oracle JET application that connects to it and displays its payload, and finally you'll use the Composite Component Architecture to create a reusable custom element for displaying the payload in different modules and components.

 ## Part 1: Set Up the Environment

    1. Set up the Fake REST Server: https://www.npmjs.com/package/fake-rest-server